GameDriver-io/gdio.unity_api.doc/gdio.unity_api.v2/ApiClient/GetObjectList.md

 # ApiClient.GetObjectList method (1 of 2)

-This method returns of a list of all GameObjects as returned by !:UnityEngine.GameObject.FindObjectsOfType(Type), where Type is UnityEngine.GameObject./&gt;
+This method returns of a list of all GameObjects as returned by [UnityEngine.GameObject.FindObjectsOfType(Type)](https://docs.unity3d.com/ScriptReference/Object.FindObjectsOfType.html), where Type is UnityEngine.GameObject.

 ```csharp
 public List<LiteGameObject> GetObjectList(bool includeHPath = false, int timeout = 30)